Irving Independent School District: Demographics

 During the 2011–12 school year, the district had a peak enrollment of 34,851.
 The district enrollment has risen since 2007 when it faced a decrease in student population as result of the City of Irving performing a code enforcement crackdown on several low rent apartments, causing many low income families to leave the district.
 In addition, then Superintendent Jack Singley said that some illegal immigrants may have feared deportation, so they and their families left the district.
 It has also been noted that minorities, primarily Whites and Asians are bullied.

 In 1997, 43.4% of the students were non-Hispanic white.
 Eric Nicholson of the Dallas Observer stated that white flight was already occurring by then.
 In 2000 45% of the students were Hispanic or Latino, but this increased to 61% by 2005.
 By 2016, 9.2% of the students were non-Hispanic white, and Nicholson concluded that "change happened rapidly."

 In 1997, 49.2% of the students were low income - Nicholson stated that an increase in poor students was already occurring by then-but this increased to 79.6% in 2016.

 School uniforms

 All Irving ISD elementary and middle school students are required to wear school uniforms, a dress code that has been enforced since the 1999-2000 school year.
 The uniforms consists of a polo shirt and appropriate school pants (navy blue pants, khakis, etc.).
-The acceptable shirt colors are light blue, white, forest green, navy blue and attending campus school colors.
+The acceptable shirt colors are light blue, white, forest green, navy blue and attending campus school colors and as a recent change in school dress code Black polos have started being allowed.
 High schools do not have school uniforms but still enforce district dress code.
 High school students are trusted to wear appropriate attire.

 The Texas Education Agency (TEA) specifies that the parents and/or guardians of students zoned to a school with uniforms may apply for a waiver to opt out of the uniform policy so their children do not have to wear the uniform; parents must specify "bona fide" reasons, such as religious reasons or philosophical objections.